-Summary Page: Adapting after emergencies - lessons from Kaikōura and Hurunui
+Summary Page: Adapting after emergencies: lessons from Kaikōura and Hurunui

 Term 2 starting 26 June 2018.

 Two minutes after midnight on 14 November 2016, a 7.8 magnitude earthquake shook the upper South Island.
-Shaking lasted for about two minutes, people as far away as Auckland felt the quake.
+Shaking lasted for about two minutes, and people as far away as Auckland felt the quake.